CZ-NIC/fred-docs/Architecture/TopLevelComponents/index.rst

    * *Green* components are developed by the CZ.NIC but they are not parts of the FRED software.
-   * *Arrows* signify direct cooperation of components (the arrow points at the component which serves the other component); the colors of arrows carry no meaning.
+   * *Arrows* signify direct cooperation of components (the arrow points at the component which serves the other component); neither the colour nor the style of arrows carry any meaning.
-   * The complete IDL-coupling of the components with an *asterisk* (\*) is pictured separately.

 .. toctree::
    :maxdepth: 2